kmj0084/slugging-goose/content/post/2023-12-31-estimating-obp-with-empirical-bayes/index.markdown

 ## Loading required package: survival
 ```

-# Start by loading your R packages.

-Then connect to your database, or directly through an API like rbaseball.
+## Connect to your database, or directly through an API like rbaseball.

 ```r